-History, Trump and partisan bitterness collide in Georgia
+Long lines, technical issues as Georgians vote for governor

-ATLANTA (AP) — Break racial and gender barriers with a liberal Democrat.
-Double down with a Republican Trump loyalist.
-Or opt for four more weeks of a bitter, race-laden campaign for governor.
+ATLANTA (AP) — Voters in one of the nation’s most closely watched governor’s races cast ballots Tuesday amid an ongoing dispute about one of the candidates’ management of Georgia’s elections system, leaving open the possibility that supporters on the losing side may not accept the outcome.

-That’s the choice Georgia voters face Tuesday, as Republican Brian Kemp and Democrat Stacey Abrams meet in one of the signature contests of the 2018 midterm elections.
+Republican Brian Kemp and Democrat Stacey Abrams are meeting in one of the signature contests of the 2018 midterm elections, with potential outcomes ranging from the election of America’s first black female governor to another four weeks of bitter, race-laden campaigning.

-Abrams is the 44-year-old Atlanta attorney, former lawmaker and moonlighting romance novelist who’d be the first black woman in American history to be elected governor in any state and the first woman or nonwhite governor in Georgia history.
-She’s already made history as the first black woman to be a major party gubernatorial nominee.
+Adding to the Election Day drama, widespread reports of technical malfunctions and long lines at polling stations came in from across the state, with some voters reporting waits of up to three hours to cast ballots.

-Kemp is the 54-year-old businessman and veteran secretary of state vying to keep the GOP’s hold on a state that is nearing presidential battleground status courtesy of its growth and diversity.
-Republicans have won every Georgia governor’s race since 2002.
+Voting hours were extended at a handful of precinct in metro Atlanta.
+A state judge ordered three precincts in suburban Gwinnett County — a populous swing county — to extend their polling hours, one of them as late as 9:25 p.m.
+An order issued in Fulton County Superior Court says three polling places must stay open late — two until 10 p.m.

 Most Read Nation & World Stories